 New Harvard findings show our technology-based approach is levelling the playing field for female job seekers in India.

 One of the main reasons we started Shortlist was to help eliminate the biases that so many job seekers face during their application process.
 This is especially true for female candidates, who continue to encounter bias and discrimination—sometimes due to reasons that are unconscious to hiring managers.
-So how do you introduce objectivity into such a human process?
+So how do you introduce objectivity into such a human endeavor to create a gender-neutral hiring process?

 Imagine all the different steps involved in the screening process alone.
 Each one has historically been tilted in favour of male applicants: from the user interface that candidates experience (usually developed by male designers), to the wording used in application questions (full of male-gendered language like “ninja”), to opportunities for candidates to self-report their strengths (men consistently overstate these relative to women) to the signals employers are given by recruitment teams (usually leading with the name, not the assessment results).

 One of the founding principles behind Shortlist is to move away from the archaic CV-driven recruitment process to a world where candidates are given the opportunity to demonstrate their competencies and fit for a role.
-We believe that technology isn’t a panacea to eliminate all bias in recruitment, but when used correctly, can be a powerful tool to support trained human resource teams to produce significantly more objective and ultimately better-performing hiring outcomes.
+We believe that technology isn’t a panacea to eliminate all bias in recruitment, but when used correctly, can be a powerful tool for helping create a gender-neutral hiring process that supports trained human resource teams to produce significantly more objective and ultimately better-performing hiring outcomes.

 New independent and peer-reviewed research, published in partnership with Shell Foundation and the UK’s Department for International Development, provides fresh evidence that we’re on the right track in our goal to eliminate gender bias in the recruitment process.